 Design Engineers Handbook by Keith L. Richards.
 The world of mechanical design engineering is very broad and covers a wide range of subjects.
 This book is specifically aimed at the student design engineer who has left full- or part-time academic studies and requires a handy reference handbook.
-Some of the titles may seem a little obscure, but in my experience, working in a wide range of industries from machine tools to aerospace, writer have used these subjects regularly.
-Chapters on beams and torsion are included for obvious reasons. mechanical fasteners, limits and fits, helical compression springs and analytical stress analysis, Fatigue and fracture and many other design topics are covered in this book.
+Some of the titles may seem a little obscure, but in my experience, working in a wide range of industries from machine tools to the aerospace, writers have used these subjects regularly.
+Chapters on beams and torsion are included for obvious reasons. mechanical fasteners, limits and fits, helical compression springs and analytical stress analysis, Fatigue and fracture, and many other design topics are covered in this book.

 The Contents of Design Engineers Handbook

 - Chapter 3 Design and Analysis of Lugs and Shear Pins

 - Welding for design engineers

 - Mechanical Machine Design